 A leave of absence may be granted from DCOM for one of the following reasons: 1) a medical emergency; 2) a financial emergency; 3) maternity; 4) a call to active military service; or 5) pursuit of an academic endeavor other than the regular classroom work, either on campus or at another recognized teaching facility.
 Only the Dean can grant a leave of absence.
-Only students who are in good standing with DCOM can be granted a leave of absence without condition.
+Only students who are in good standing with DCOM can be granted a leave of absence.

-A leave of absence in good academic standing is one in which a student is granted a leave of absence having no failures at the time the leave of absence is granted.
 The student must meet personally with the Assistant Dean of Students to discuss the reasons for the leave.
-The student must then submit a written request for a Leave of Absence to the Senior Associate Academic Dean who will review the request and make a recommendation to the Dean.
-The Dean is responsible for approving or not approving a request for a leave of absence.
-The student will receive a letter from DCOM outlining any requirements about the students return to campus.
+Following that meeting the student must then submit a written request for a Leave of Absence.
+DCOM will then notify the student in writing about the decision regarding the leave and any requirements about the student's return to campus.
 Leave of Absences are granted for one year.
 A student may petition the Assistant Dean of Students to extend the leave for an additional year.